Korochii/Korochii/README.md

 # Hi there, I'm Yan Long - aka Korochii 👋

-### I'm a Year 4 Computer Science Major from the National University of Singapore, specializing in Information Security

-⚡ I like to do CTFs and Competitive Programming in my free time!

 ### Connect with me:

 [<img align="left" alt="Korochii | LinkedIn"  src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />][linkedin]